ENVIRONMENTAL ANALYSIS PROCESS

 - Updated Basin Plan Exemption Application and Updated Control Methods Test Application to reduce aquatic invasive species in the Tahoe Keys lagoons submitted by TKPOA April 2021

-The Control Methods Test application proposes the use of targeted herbicides as one of the control methods to test in combination with other methods, including Ultraviolet Light tests, to reduce and control the abundant growth of non-native and nuisance aquatic weeds that are compromising the water quality and degrading the beneficial uses of the Tahoe Keys lagoons, as well as threatening the future ecosystem and water quality of Lake Tahoe.
+TKPOA submitted the Control Methods Test application proposing the use of targeted herbicides as one control method to test in combination with other methods, including Ultraviolet Light tests, to reduce and control the abundant growth of non-native and nuisance aquatic weeds that are compromising the water quality and degrading the beneficial uses of the Tahoe Keys lagoons, as well as threatening the future ecosystem and water quality of Lake Tahoe.

-The environmental analysis will determine if the use of U.S. Environmental Protection Agency (EPA) and Department of Pesticide Regulation (DPR) approved herbicides can meet the strict environmental standards of Lake Tahoe’s classification as a Tier Three, Outstanding National Resource Water.
+The final environmental analysis determined the use of U.S. Environmental Protection Agency (EPA) and Department of Pesticide Regulation (DPR) approved herbicides can meet the strict environmental standards of Lake Tahoe’s classification as a Tier Three, Outstanding National Resource Water.

 A collaborative team of scientists and analysts continues to meet regularly to discuss data collected and next steps.
 TRPA continues to oversee monitoring of the tests.